brothers08/Bookstore/README.txt

+Open the FBLA folder
-Go into the folder above
+Open the WindowsFormApp1 folder
 Open the bin folder
 Open the Release folder
 Open FBLA Shortcut